Rain on a camping trip is never ideal. And it becomes worse when you notice the AC unit leaking water into your RV.

 These checks should be a part of your camper winterization and de-winterization plans and whenever you wash your vehicle or clean your air conditioner filter.
 With these routine inspections, you’ll notice cracks in the caulk, water pooling on the roof, or worn gaskets before they cause problems.

 It’s essential to take care of these situations before they lead to more significant problems.
-Even though it can be a hassle, we recommend climbing up onto your RV roof and inspecting it at least every month or two.
+Even though it can be a hassle, I recommend climbing up onto your RV roof and inspecting it at least every month or two.

 Professional RV AC Inspection